 John Wood Community College is accredited by The Higher Learning Commission and a member of the North Central Association.
-For accreditation information contact The Higher Learning Commission at 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604 (telephone 312.263.0456 or 800.621.7440).
+For accreditation information contact The Higher Learning Commission at www.hlcommission.org.
 In addition, the College is recognized by the Illinois Community College Board and the Illinois Board of Higher Education; all programs offered by JWCC have been approved by both boards.
-The College's Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education

-Programs (CAAHEP) at 1361 Park St., Clearwater, FL 33756 (telephone 727.210.2350).
+The College's Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) at 1361 Park St., Clearwater, FL 33756 (telephone 727.210.2350).
 Numerous organizations assist JWCC in meeting its educational goals.
 JWCC along with local industrial partners have formed a Federation for Advanced Manufacturing Education (FAME) chapter.
-The FAME model facilitates employer-led partnerships between local employers and local educational institutions The Federation for Advanced Manufacturing Education provides global-best workforce development through strong technical training, integration of manufacturing core competencies, intensive professional practices and intentional hands-on experience to build the future of the modern manufacturing industry.
+The FAME model facilitates employer-led partnerships between local employers and local educational institutions The Federation for Advanced Manufacturing Education provides global-best workforce development through strong technical training, integration of manufacturing core competencies, intensive professional Practices and intentional hands-on experience to build the future of the modern manufacturing industry.